e-caste/reti-quiz/README.md

 Correct!
 da definire.

 Quiz finished.
-Your result: 14/30 (max 28) -- correct: 2 -- wrong: 1
+Your result: 14/30 (max 28) -- correct: 2 -- wrong: 1 -- not given: 0
-Elapsed time for this quiz: 0h 0m 41s
+Elapsed time for this quiz: 0h 00m 41s
 ```

 ### Info

 This project has been tested using `python3.7`.
+Requirements: `python3.6` or newer.
+To download Python you can head to https://www.python.org/downloads/